GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 The Google Cloud Router dynamically exchange routes between your Virtual Private Cloud and on-premise networks with Border Gateway Protocol (BGP).
 For the initial release, Cloud Router supports BGP for Cloud VPN only.
 Cloud Router works with both legacy networks and sub-networks.

 Create a new Cloud router to configure GCP for Site to Site VPN connectivity.

 In Google Cloud Platform Console, select **Networking** > **Cloud Routers** > **[Create Router](https://console.cloud.google.com/interconnect/routers)**.

-**Creating a Cloud Router**

-Enter the parameters as shown in the following table and click Create.
+Enter the parameters as shown in the following table and click **Create**.

 |Parameter|Value|Description|
 |---------|-----------|-----|
 |Name|`gcp-to-cp-router`|Name of the cloud router.|